thirteensuits/hardbank-frontend-v0.25/README.md

 There are also issues regarding disputes -- for example, what happens in the event that the purchaser says the physical product has not yet arrived, but the merchant says the product was already sent two weeks ago?
 There are many examples of disputes; and payment processors act as third-parties to resolve said disputes, even going so far as to go into their own pockets to refund transactions.

 Under the HardBank protocol, the purchaser and the merchant interact directly, and there is no third-party to hold the merchant accountable once the payment has been made.
 It is possible to set up a third party which handles logistics; effectively verfiying stock, checking on orders, and executing delivery.
-It would be capitally intensive to build this third party, and this prcoess could also be expensive for certain merchants who may not have the funds to create the initial set amount of invetory.
+It would be capitally intensive to build this third party, and this prcoess could also be expensive for certain merchants who may not have the funds to provide the initial amount of invetory.

 There is also the obvious issue of adoption.
 While many merchants tout that they are ready to accept cryptocurrency as payments, and many providers have been set up to execute these payments, it is clear that the volume of half-chain transactions is extremely small.
 Is there any actual demand, at this time, to use cryptocurrency to purchase physical products?

 On the coding side, there is definitely some clunkiness, and we would like to add (or experiment with) certain features, including:
- - checking if an SBT has already been used to claim an order
+ - providing a section to check if the index number of an SBT has already been used to claim an order
- - automating the claim process such that we automatically check with index number is in the purchaser's wallet
+ - automating the claim process such that there is no need for the purchaser to check and submit the index number of the SBT in the purchaser's wallet
- - saving the inputted physical address in a way that is not linked to the wallet address that is used to execute the claim
+ - saving the inputted physical address in a way that is not linked to the wallet address used to execute the claim
  - tokengating entry to the "Owner" section to TrunkNFT owners
- - conducting real-time checks for TrunkNFT ownership status in order to ensure that only TrunkNFT holders can view and withdraw proceeds
+ - conducting real-time checks for TrunkNFT ownership status in the process for viewing and withdrawing proceeds